 Sorry, you had to read that… just a lame attempt to lighten the mood before the heavy stuff starts because now the fit’s about to get real!

-Humans are ‘social animals’ they said.
+Humans are ‘social animals’.
 Communication is the attribute that puts the word ‘social’ in that term; else we would have just been isolated savages who would stand to soon be extinct.
 Communication is the basis of all human development in every domain through the ages, because, transfer of knowledge.
 Communication is an innate part of your soft skills.

-Clarity of thought is clarity in the message conveyed.
+Clarity of thought is the clarity in the message one conveys.
 The last thing you want to do while communicating especially in a professional setup is to blurt something out and later realize that it had a completely different connotation which you never meant and receive those awkward stares from the people around, or worse, become the laughing stock of the group.

 To nurture your soft skills at the best always first gather your thoughts, put them into a sentence, say it out in your mind, judge yourself before giving a chance to others and only then pass it on to your tongue or the pen.

-Seems like a long process to follow to just speak and communicate, yes, but with practice over time it would come naturally without you having to put a conscious effort.
-Anyway, people who speak with pauses are perceived to be wise and composed.
+It seems like a long process to follow to just speak and communicate, yes, but with practice over time, it would come naturally without you having to put a conscious effort.
+Anyway, people who speak with pauses, we perceive them to be wise and composed.
 Doesn’t hurt, right?